 Begin in a top corner using the small cold chisel.
 The first brick is the hardest.
 Work the corners, joints, and get behind the brick with the chisel if you can.
 You may need to crack the first brick in half to get it out.

 Once the first brick is out, try the larger chisel.
 Work your way, one brick at a time, across and down, until the veneer is gone.
 Switch back to the smaller chisel if a brick is stubborn.
-A careful hand can remove the bricks whole, increasing their opportunities for reuse.
+A careful hand can remove the bricks without damaging them, increasing their opportunities for reuse later on.

 Step 4 - Clean Up